 Randy Grissom leads MSL’s Microgrid Education Center.
 He is Interim President and Vice President of Academic Affairs at Santa Fe Community College, where he previously served as Dean of Economic and Workforce Development, and Director of SFCC’s Sustainable Technologies Center.
 He joined the college’s business faculty in 1983, and was New Mexico state director for the Small Business Development Centers from 1989-1994.

 Bryan Hannegan is President and CEO of Holy Cross Energy, a member-owned electric cooperative.
 Prior to joining Holy Cross in July 2017, Bryan was the Associate Laboratory Director for Energy Systems Integration at the National Renewable Energy Laboratory.
 Earlier in his career, Bryan served in multiple executive roles over seven years at the Electric Power Research Institute.
 From 1999-2006 Bryan was an active high-level contributor to U.S. and global energy and environmental policy, helping to formulate the Advanced Energy Initiative and to implement the Energy Policy Act of 2005.
-Bryan holds a Doctorate in earth system science and a Master of Science in engineering, both from the University of California, Irvine; and a Bachelor of Science in meteorology from the University of Oklahoma.

 Karl Jonietz is a Senior Strategy Advisor to MSL’s Microgrid Innovation Consortium.
 He is a Guest Scientist at Los Alamos National Laboratory, and former Program Manager for Alternative Energy Programs and Senior Advisor on International Relations there.
 His long tenure at LANL included various assignments within the Principal Associate Directorate for Science, Technology, and Engineering.
 He previously served with the U.S. State Department Diplomatic Corps, and was Deputy Chief of Mission for the European Union in Brussels.